FAQs

 Can I have marble for my kitchen worktops?

-This cannot be recommended.
+This is not recommended.
 Marble is softer than granite, so can be damaged more easily.
 It also has a greater porosity, so is far more susceptible to staining, and more vulnerable to attack by acids such as vinegar and lemon juice.
-However, on occasions where a client insists that they can only achieve the look they desire in their kitchen by using a marble, we will carry out this work on the basis that the client signs a disclaimer acknowledging the extra care they will need to take with their finished surfaces.
+We will supply and install natural marble worktops if specified, on the basis that the client signs a disclaimer acknowledging the extra care they will need to take with their finished surfaces.
+But normally we guide clients towards an engineered quartz/mineral or sintered stone, many of which have the look of marble but are more practical for use in a kitchen environment.
+For clients keen on having natural stone, natural quartzite is another option which can be more practical than marble.

 How about limestone for kitchen worktops?